BAJAJ ASSET MANAGEMENT LIMITED.

 Who can consider investing in sovereign gold bonds?

-• Fixed interest of 2.5% per annum on the nominal value (issue price), paid semi-annually
+• Fixed interest of 2.5% per annum on the bond’s nominal value, paid semi-annually

 How to buy a sovereign gold bond online?

-The investment appears in the demat account statement, which serves as proof of holding and may also be reflected in the Consolidated Account Statement (CAS).
+For SGBs held in demat form, no separate certificate is required, as the holding appears in the demat account statement and may also appear in the Consolidated Account Statement (CAS).

 Conclusion